-Illinois is required to operate six SO2 monitors.
-One SO2 monitor is required at each of the Northbrook and Bondville NCore sites to fulfill NCore requirements (The Illinois State Water Survey operates the Bondville SO2 monitor).
-Additionally, four SO2 monitoring sites are operated in Illinois' network supporting the basic monitoring objectives of public data reporting, air quality mapping, compliance, and supporting air pollution research studies.
-SO2 data requirements established by USEPA require either modeling or monitoring to characterize current air quality in areas with large sources of SO2 (40 CFR 51 Subpart BB).
+Additionally, SO2 data requirements established by USEPA require either modeling or monitoring to characterize current air quality in areas with large sources of SO2 (40 CFR 51 Subpart BB).
 Primient - Primary Products Ingredients (formerly known as Tate & Lyle) is contracting with Environmental Resources Management, Inc. operating two SO2 monitors under this rule.
-A total of 12 SO2 monitors were operated in Illinois in 2023.
-In 2024, the number of SO2 sites is expected to remain at twelve.
+A total of 12 SO2 monitors are operating in Illinois in 2024.
+In 2025, the number of SO2 sites is expected to remain at twelve.